abbott567/blog/src/posts/how-to-write-good-alt-text-for-screen-readers/content.md

 ---
-eleventyComputed:
-  imgPath: '/posts/{{title|slugify}}/images'
+title: How to write good alt text for screen readers
+date: 2023-11-02
+dateModified: 2023-11-02
+tags:
+  - accessibility
 meta:
   description: >-
     What is alt text?
 Why it matters.
 And, how to avoid common mistakes.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/posts/{{title|slugify}}/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-      href: '{{imgPath}}/share-image-cat.jpg'
+      href: '{{imgPath}}/{{name}}.{{extension}}'
       alt: "A close up headshot of a ginger cat wearing mirrored sunglasses.
 It's in a car, and its sunglasses reflect the dark orange clouds of a sunset."
   excerpt: |
     In this post, I just want to talk through what alt text is, why it matters, and how to avoid some common mistakes!

     I know alt text posts are common, but I feel compelled to write it given that it's 2023, and I still see a lot of the same issues I've been seeing for years.
-title: How to write good alt text for screen readers
-permalink: '/blog/{{title|slugify}}/'
-date: 2023-11-02
-dateModified: 2023-11-02
-tags:
-  - accessibility
 ---

 # {{title}}

 In this post, I just want to talk through what alt text is, why it matters, and how to avoid some common mistakes!

 I know alt text posts are common, but I feel compelled to write it given that it's 2023, and I still see a lot of the same issues I've been seeing for years.